withinJoel/LearnJava/Basics of SpringBoot/Controller/Sample Projects/Simple Login (Using Request Body and DTO).md

-## To build a simple web app that uses controller (Using RequestBody)
+## To build a simple web app that uses controller (Using RequestBody & DTO)
 * Made with by Joel Jolly.

 ## Project Details